Sufyan313314/Sufyan313314/README.md

 # Hi, I'm Sufyan 👋

-I'm a multi-disciplinary professional with hands-on experience across three fields — **Accounting & Finance**, **Digital Marketing**, and **Sustainability**.
+I'm a multi-disciplinary professional with hands-on experience across three fields: **Accounting & Finance**, **Digital Marketing**, and **Sustainability**.
 I use this portfolio to showcase real work, tools, and results from each area.

 ---